 If your business’ credit card policy allows employees to use their personal credit cards to pay for business expenses and then file an expense report for reimbursement, you won’t maximize your credit card rewards because you’re missing out on cash back or points.

-- Issue up to 75+ employee small business credit cards
+- Issue up to 75―sometimes more―employee small business credit cards

-- Charge no annual fee on employee cards (with the exception of some cards issued by American Express)
+- Charge no annual fee on employee cards (except for some cards issued by American Express)

 - Allow employee spending controls